Level 42: 2013–present: "Sirens" EP series and re-engagement with contemporary dance pop

 On 20 and 21 September 2013, Level 42 (joined by an expanded brass section), performed three new songs at London's Indigo O2 Arena – "Where's Yo' Head At", "Too Much Time", and "Sirens".
 All of these appeared on the band's first new release for seven years, the six-song studio EP "Sirens" (released on 31 October 2013, and the first output from the band's new self-owned label Level 42 Records).
 Mixed by the American DJ John Morales, the EP also contained "Mind On You", "My Independence Day" and "Build Myself a Rocket" (with King's daughter Marlee providing the backing vocals on the last of these tracks).
 Musically, it built on the production approach of Retroglide while allying the band with contemporary developments in R&B and dance electronica.

 On 3 December 2013, the band announced 'The Sirens Tour' – a 30 date tour, starting in October 2014 and taking in the UK, Netherlands, Germany and Italy.
 In the summer of 2014, the band performed at a number of festivals across Europe including headline performances at Let's Rock Bristol and Rochester Castle.

 In 2015, the band appeared at a number of UK and European festivals headlining at 'Let's Rock The Moor' and 'Carfest' concerts.
 They also played two nights at the Indigo2 in London where the band once again featured a larger brass section consisting of Dan Carpenter (trumpet) and Nicol Thomson (trombone) as well as regular saxophonist Sean Freeman.

 In 2016, Level 42 performed at a number of festivals across the UK and Europe as well as in Curaçao, Chile and Argentina before embarking on a UK, Netherlands and Scandinavian tour in order to promote the "Sirens II" EP.

 On 1 May 2019, it was announced that Boon Gould had been found dead at his home in Dorset.
 He was 64.

 On 4 July 2019, Level 42 made a rare North American incursion, being the band to perform the first concert to launch the week long Festival d'été de Québec (Quebec City Summer Festival).

 Musical style

-Musically, the band encompasses jazz-funk, sophisti-pop, dance-rock, new wave, and synth-pop.
+Musically, the band encompasses jazz-funk, sophisti-pop, smooth jazz, dance-rock, new wave, and synth-pop.
+The band was predominantly jazz-funk early in its career, and was grouped with British jazz acts such as Atmosfear, Light of the World, Incognito, and Beggar & Co.
+Later releases were classed as sophisti-pop and dance-rock, akin to the works of Sade and the Style Council.
+Music database AllMusic stated that the band's style during this time represented "polished, upbeat, danceable pop/rock".

 They are also known for frontman Mark King's slap bass guitar playing, as well as the harmonies of King's deep tenor voice and the high tenor/falsetto backing vocals of keyboardist Mike Lindup.